UW-Madison Administrative Policy

 This travel policy is designed to ensure the safety and security of the University’s international travelers, as well as to ensure prudent usage of University resources while minimizing the administrative burden for travelers and support staff.

-I. Fly America Act and Open Skies Agreement: In accordance with the Fly America Act of 1974, commercial air travel and movement of cargo on federally funded grants must comply with the requirement that US flag air carriers be used to the maximum extent possible when traveling between the US and a foreign country or between foreign countries.
+I. Fly America Act and Open Skies Agreement: In accordance with the Fly America Act, commercial air travel and movement of cargo on federally funded grants must comply with the requirement that US flag air carriers be used to the maximum extent possible when traveling between the US and a foreign country or between foreign countries.
 The Open Skies Agreement, however, allows for the use of foreign air carriers under certain circumstances.
 All travelers must comply with the Fly America Act unless exceptions in the Open Skies Agreement pertain.

-III.
+IV.
 Additional Documentation Requirements.
 The following documentation requirements are specifically related to international travel:

 - Foreign Currency: When a payment is made using a foreign currency, the receipt must be converted to US Dollars.
 Documentation supporting the exchange rate used must be attached to the expense report or other payment mechanism.